nothing-to-add/subscription-example-for-ios/README.md

 - Localization support
 - Integration with CustomExtensions for String localization
 - Clean public API with a single entry point
+- Customizable close button for better integration with your app's navigation

 ## Installation